 Do choose a venue that allows for an easy conversation - somewhere neutral, and not too noisy.

 Mutual expectations:

-- Agree what you both expect from each other e.g. you will be responsible for making arrangements for each meeting - Review and discuss the roles and responsibilities of both mentor and mentee
+- Agree what you both expect from each other e.g. who will be responsible for arranging each meeting (this should be the mentee). - Review and discuss the roles and responsibilities of both mentor and mentee

 Practical arrangements: